frfahim/gitstory/README.md

 - **Document changes** for technical teams
 - **Write blog posts** about interesting projects

-GitStory solves this by analyzing your Git commits and generating platform-specific summaries using AI.
+GitStory solves this by analyzing your Git commits and generating platform-specific summarize using AI.

 ## ✨ Features